ibm-telemetry/telemetry-js/README.md

 - Date and time of collection
 - A de-identified version of your project's git repository URL
 - A de-identified version of your project's most recent Git commit hash
+- De-identified versions of the branches and tags associated with that commit hash

 **NPM data**